 Location: Just south of Algonquin Park, near Whitney

 Rental Rates for a 17 ft Ultralight Kevlar: $42.00

 Canoe Delivery: Yes but along to campgrounds along Highway 60

 Options for Guided Canoe Trips: No

 Opeongo Outfitters is actually the oldest outfitter offering Algonquin Park canoe rentals; they’ve been in business since 1936!
 They offer a good selection of different canoes (at the lowest price).
-Canoe delivery is limited in that they only delivery to campgrounds along the Highway 60 corridor.
+Canoe delivery is limited in that they only deliver to campgrounds along the Highway 60 corridor.

-I haven’t used Opeongo Outfitters for canoe rentals in Algonquin Park, however I have been to their retail location which is quite nice.
+I haven’t used Opeongo Outfitters for canoe rentals in Algonquin Park, however, I have been to their retail location which is quite nice.